Prostitution in the United States: Later decades

 Conditions for sex trade workers changed considerably in the 1960s.
 The combined oral contraceptive pill was first approved in 1960 for contraceptive use in the United States.
 "The Pill" helped prostitutes prevent pregnancy.

 In 1967, New York City eliminated license requirements for massage parlors.
 Many massage parlors became brothels.
 In 1970, Nevada began regulation of houses of prostitution.
 In 1971, the Mustang Ranch became Nevada's first licensed brothel, eventually leading to the legalization of brothel prostitution in 10 of 17 counties within the state.
 In time, Mustang Ranch became Nevada's largest brothel, with more revenue than all other legal Nevada brothels combined.
-By World War II, prostitutes had increasingly gone underground as call girls.
+By World War II, prostitutes had increasingly begun working as call girls.

-In 1971, the New York madame Xaviera Hollander wrote The Happy Hooker: My Own Story, a book that was notable for its frankness at the time, and considered a landmark of positive writing about sex.
-An early forerunner (1920s-1930s) of Xaviera Hollander's, both as a madam and author, was Polly Adler, whose bestselling book, A House Is Not a Home, was eventually adapted as a film also entitled A House is Not a Home.
+In 1971, the New York madam Xaviera Hollander wrote The Happy Hooker: My Own Story, a book that was notable at the time for its frankness and was considered a landmark of positive writing about sex.
+An early forerunner (1920s-1930s) of Xaviera Hollander's, both as a madam and author, was Polly Adler, whose bestselling book, A House Is Not a Home, was eventually adapted as a film of the same name.
 Carol Leigh, a prostitute's rights activist known as the "Scarlot Harlot," coined the term "Sex worker" in 1978.
 That same year, the Broadway musical The Best Little Whorehouse in Texas opened.
 It was based on the real-life Texas Chicken Ranch brothel.
 The play was the basis for the 1982 film starring Dolly Parton and Burt Reynolds.

-COYOTE, formed in 1973, was the first prostitutes' rights group in the country.
-Other prostitutes' rights groups later formed, such as FLOP, HIRE, and PUMA.
+COYOTE, formed in 1973, was the first sex workers' rights group in the country.
+Other sex workers movements later formed, such as FLOP, HIRE, and PUMA.

-In 1997, "Hollywood Madam" Heidi Fleiss was convicted in connection with her prostitution ring with charges including pandering and tax evasion.
-Her ring had numerous wealthy clients.
-Her original three-year sentence prompted widespread outrage at her harsh punishment, while her customers had not been punished.
+In 1997, "Hollywood Madam" Heidi Fleiss was convicted in connection with her prostitution ring on charges including pandering and tax evasion.
+Her ring had had numerous wealthy clients.
+Her original three-year sentence prompted widespread outrage at the harshness of the punishment contrasted with the fact that her customers were not punished.
 Earlier, in the 1980s, a member of Philadelphia's social elite, Sydney Biddle Barrows was revealed as a madam in New York City.
 She became known as the Mayflower Madam.

 In 1990, U.S. Representative Barney Frank (D-MA) admitted to paying for sex in 1989.
 The House of Representatives voted to reprimand him.